 Early help means providing support as soon as the need emerges, at any point in a child's life.
 Staff at Saint Bede's recognise that any professional can provide early help.
-However, most referrals are made by Year Leaders, the Attendance mentor or the SENDCo.
-Furthermore, we have a range of in-house strategies and support interventions that can be utilised at an early stage.
+However, most referrals are made by Heads of Year, the Attendance Improvement Mentor or the SENDCo.
+Furthermore we have a range of in-house strategies and support interventions that can be utilised at an early stage.
 Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who: